codingkatty/camplight/JOURNAL.md

 I looked at an open source board I found on github, yea.. and I think I want to try to use a hot plate so I guess there's like smd components (?)
 Btw tysm acon, I got on a call with acon and she help me with my usb c :3

 ## Day 3
-Today, I finished the schematic and added footprints.. uhh I will add to this a bit later cuz I need to do some stuff :( Here's the pcb thing! without the wires connected tho
+(~2 hrs) Today, I finished the schematic and added footprints.. uhh I will add to this a bit later cuz I need to do some stuff :(
+Here's the pcb thing! without the wires connected tho

 ![image](https://github.com/user-attachments/assets/752df3a1-37ed-4942-b0ae-b23c67b16a53)